SEND US A QUERY

 What is Gynecomastia?

-Gynecomastia is the medical name for what’s commonly called ‘man boobs’.
-An increase in the amount of breast gland tissue in boys or men which is caused by an imbalance of oestrogen and testosterone.
+Gynecomastia is an increase in the amount of breast gland tissue in boys or men (man boobs) which is caused by an imbalance of oestrogen and testosterone.

 It can affect both breasts or just one and while it can occasionally go away on its own, you may choose to have surgery if it doesn’t.